Kitware/Danesfield/README.rst

 Clone repository
 ----------------

-Clone this repository with its submodules by running:
+Clone this repository with its sub-modules by running:

 .. code-block::

     git clone --recursive git@github.com:Kitware/Danesfield.git

-To fetch the latest version of this repository and its submodules, run:
+To fetch the latest version of this repository and its sub-modules, run:

 .. code-block::